It’s an age old question in the markets…

 Do you think you could find a few profitable trades in that action?

 If your answer is yes, you’re right.
-Stay tuned and we’ll show you some like that.
+Stay tuned and I’ll show you some like that.

-If your answer is no, you’re wrong, so stay tuned and we’ll show you some like that.
+If your answer is no, you’re wrong, so stay tuned and I’ll show you some like that.

 Until next time, may your trends be long and all of your losses small.